identity security

 Multi-factor authentication: use of two or more factor classes to provide authentication.
 This is also represented as ‘MFA.’

-Two-step verification: This method of authentication involves two independent steps but does not necessarily require two separate factor classes.
+Two-step verification: This authentication method involves two independent steps but does not necessarily require two separate factor classes.
 It is also known as ‘2SV’.

 Strong authentication: authentication beyond simply a password.
 It may be represented by the usage of ‘security questions’ or layered security like two-factor authentication.